Termites Found After A Clear Building and Pest Inspection

 While it is uncommon, it is not unheard of that termites are found after a clear building and pest inspection.
 This can happen for many reasons including natural occurrence, infested neighboring properties, negligent inspectors and buyers failing to do their due diligence.

-The most common way that people fail to do their due diligence is by not getting a pre-purchase building and pest inspection.
 However, there are rare times when buyers do everything right but still end up finding termites within the property.

 In 2020, one unfortunate couple on the Gold Coast found themselves in this exact scenario.
 They had done everything right prior to purchasing the property including getting a building and pest inspection completed.
 However, after only 3 months of living in the property, the occupants found live termites crawling out of their bathroom socket!